Portal

 The Early Years

 In the earlier seasons, 99 had a sleek bob, wore lots of little suits and lots of little berets.
-In the next to last picture above, 99 looks kind of annoyed.
-Could she be sick of berets?
+The berets disappeared in season two.
+Did she get sick of little berets?

 Mod Mod 99

-Looking for an example of 60's fashion?
+Looking for an example of 60s fashion?
 Check out season three.
-The outfit (red boots included) in the first two pictures was from "Super Sonic Boom."
-The last two pictures are of outfits worn in "Run Robot Run."
+The outfit - red boots included - in the first two pictures was from "Super Sonic Boom."
+Agent 99 wore a similar outfit (right) in "Run Robot Run."
+At right is a bright orange suit, also worn in "Run Robot Run."

 The Married Years